-NOTE: Regional transportation operations may be affected by COVID-19.
+NOTE: Schedules and operations may change.
 Contact the operators for up-to-date schedules.

 YARTS provides safe, comfortable and convenient public transit into Yosemite National Park during the summer months.
 The bus runs from June or July through September when Tioga Pass (Hwy.
 120) is open.
 Weekend service is available in June and September, with daily trips coming to and from Yosemite National Park throughout July and August.
 Check the schedule for specific pick-up locations and times.

 Book your trip in advance online to ensure enough spots for your group, or pay with Visa, Mastercard, Discover or cash (exact change only).
 This summer, when you fly to Mammoth Lakes, you can redeem your United Airlines boarding pass for a free ride to and from Mammoth Lakes on YARTS, with the entry fee to Yosemite National Park included.